httpie/django-encrypted-model-fields/README.rst

 Getting Started
 ---------------

-    $ pip install django-encrypted-fields
+    $ pip install django-encrypted-model-fields

-Add "encrypted_fields" to your INSTALLED_APPS setting like this:
+Add "encrypted_model_fields" to your INSTALLED_APPS setting like this:

     INSTALLED_APPS = (
         ...
-        'encrypted_fields',
+        'encrypted_model_fields',
     )

-``django-encrypted-fields`` expects the encryption key to be specified using ``FIELD_ENCRYPTION_KEY`` in your project's ``settings.py`` file.
+``django-encrypted-model-fields`` expects the encryption key to be specified using ``FIELD_ENCRYPTION_KEY`` in your project's ``settings.py`` file.
 For example, to load it from the local environment: